Farewell, 3D Secure 1.0

 Leveling up from 1.0 to 2.0

-On October 15, 2022, support for 3D Secure 1.0 will officially be discontinued.
-It’s over—some might say it’s the end of an era.
+On October 15, 2022, support for 3D Secure 1.0 was officially discontinued.

 3D Secure 1.0 was built at a time when all we knew were bulky desktop devices.
 For our younger readers’ sake: Once upon a time, computers couldn’t fit in your backpack.
 Or your pocket.
 Or on your wrist.
 We’ve come a long way.